Skip to main content

 Risk Levels

-Vulcan Cyber ExposureOS groups risk scores into buckets, very similarly to CVSS v3.0.
+Vulcan Cyber ExposureOS groups risk scores into buckets, similar to CVSS v3.0.
 Each risk level is color-coded: red for Critical, orange for High, yellow for Medium, and grey for Low/None.

 Risk Level